Etc-Gallery/knock-at-the-gates/README.md

-Clean repository to release individual death penalty visualizations gradually.
+# Damnatio
+## A Node.js app to create a series of interactive graphs exploring the death penalty in the United States